kevinblumenfeld/Posh365/README.md

 # SYNOPSIS

-1. Connect-ToExchange - on premise connections to on prem Exchange
+1. Connect-Exchange - on premise connections to on prem Exchange
-2. Connect-ToCloud – connects to all 365 services incl support for mfa also azure
+2. Connect-Cloud – connects to all 365 services incl support for mfa also azure
-3. Convert-ToShared – Converts a cloud user mailbox/ad attributes to a shared mailbox then removes licences
+3. ConvertTo-Shared – Converts a cloud user mailbox/ad attributes to a shared mailbox then removes licences
 4. Set-CloudLicense – fairly sophisticated licensing function to license one, many or all mailbox in 365.
 Can migrate licenses between skus also
 5. Get-CloudLicense – Breakdown of a user’s license by SKU and respective options and if enabled or disabled for said user.
 6. Rename-SamAccount – If a SamAccountName needs to be renamed of a mail-enabled user, this adjusts all the proper attributes